azkevin139/culture_protocol/README.md

 This is the repository of the main Solana program of The Monaco Protocol, _protocol_, as well as JavaScript clients to help with interacting with the protocol.

 The protocol is currently in beta, though it is available both on devnet and mainnet-beta.
+> This repository is a Culture Markets fork derived from the Monaco Protocol `protocol` codebase and maintained under the Apache License 2.0 with required attribution preserved.

 # Where to find the protocol :mag: